edfactor/encyclo-mapoli/src/database/ready_import/Readme.txt

   to Smart schema you are in TABLE PROFIT_DETAIL

 This combines the first 5 to load all the tables at once.
-6. SQL copy all from ready to smart ps - This copies all 5 talbes from the ready schema PROFITSHARE to Smart schema you are in
+6. SQL copy all from ready to smart ps - This copies all 5 tables from the ready schema PROFITSHARE to Smart schema you are in
-7. SQL counts smart vs ready - this confirms the table copy has the same row counts in both The Smart syste and Ready system.
+7. SQL counts smart vs ready - this confirms the table copy has the same row counts in both The Smart system and Ready system.